marquisepiton/Journey-to-Becoming-a-Full-Stack-Developer-Blog/README.md

-In this project, I will document about my journey through the Awesome Inc. bootcamp to becoming a full stack developer, by weeks.
+In this project, I will document my journey through the Awesome Inc. bootcamp to becoming a full stack developer, by weeks.
 ### Skills I will showcase:
  * Markdown
  * Git